patrickbenjamin1/react-cool-text/README.md

 ### Letter Stack Callbacks

-These callbacks work on items in each letter stack
+These callbacks run on each item in each stack of each letter.

+Each one can take a callback with three values, `stackIndex`, the index of the item in the stack, `letterIndex`, the index of the letter in the word, and `letter`, the string value of the letter.

+Alternatively, it can just take a value.

 | prop                     | description                                          | example                                                          |
 | ------------------------ | ---------------------------------------------------- | ---------------------------------------------------------------- |